Mission Lifeline: Eleonore

 At the end of October 2018, the group sent a 'sailing boat' with a crew of seven activists flying the German flag into the waters off the Libyan coast.

 Benjamin Hartmann, owner of the statement fashion label HUMAN BLOOD, officially acted as the buyer for the purchase of the fishing boat Eleonore in May 2019.
 The subsequent conversion to a rescue ship was financed by the donor and Mission Lifeline.
 According to the association's founder, Axel Steier, it was necessary to use a 'straw man' because the authorities were unlikely to let him or his captain register a rescue ship.
 The Eleonore is a pleasure boat.
 Under the command of Claus-Peter Reisch, she set out again at the end of August 2019 for the sea area off the Libyan coast.
 The crew was informed about the position of a migrant rubber dinghy by the Alarm-Phone-Initiative and finally took on a total of 104 people from a dinghy.
 Both Italy and Malta refused requests to enter their ports, so the overcrowded rescue ship had to be supplied with food and water on the high seas.
 At the beginning of September, after violent thunderstorms, he declared the Eleonore an emergency due to a life-threatening situation on board and ran into the Sicilian port of Pozzallo accompanied by the Italian coast guard, although this was contrary to the instructions of Interior Minister Matteo Salvini, whereupon the Eleonore was confiscated by the Italian police.

 In January 2020, Captain Claus-Peter Reisch distanced himself from Mission Lifeline and announced that he would no longer operate any more missions.
 "Political agitation and radical statements" would not get the rescue at sea any further.

 Rise Above

 Because of the confiscation of the two rescue boats after rescue missions, the association eventually sold the Lifeline and acquired a former TF6 Torpedofangboot (torpedo recovery boat) of the German Navy from a private owner.
 After renovation, it has operated under the name Rise Above for sea rescue in the Mediterranean Sea, and is able to accommodate up to 150 people.

 It was originally intended to start operating in May 2020.
 After some delays in preparing the ship, a naming ceremony was expected during April 2021.
 The vessel began rescue operations in October 2021.
 Due to rising maintenance costs, Mission Lifeline retired Rise Above at the end of 2023.

+Ceuta

+Starting in August 2026, during the 2026 Ceuta migrant crisis, Mission Lifeline activists provided support for migrants holding out in Ceuta.
+They claimed to organize food, help with phone charging and finding migrants places to sleep, while being targeted by angry locals, who wanted the migrants to leave.